astier/xswm/README.md

 ## Description

-[xswm](https://github.com/astier/xswm) is a minimal window-manager for X with only one task.
+[xswm](https://github.com/astier/xswm) is a minimal stacking and non-reparenting window-manager for X with only one task.
 Open every window maximized.
 Zero configuration required.
-Due to its limited scope it is very minimal and performant (\~500 SLOC).
-No
+Due to its limited scope it is very minimal and performant (\~520 SLOC).
+No built-in:
-built-in:

 - Hotkeys
+- Notifications
 - Statusbar
 - Window-Decorations
 - Window-Switcher